idega/idega.github.com/egov.md

 <img src="images/process.png"/>

-These workflows are in turn linked to the Form Engine where typicall each task in the workflow corresponds to a form built in the Form Builder.
+These workflows are in turn linked to the Form Engine where typically each user task in the workflow corresponds to a form built and customized in the Form Builder.
 These forms can just as well as the processes be dynamically changed whenever needed to meet new business needs.